clydebarrow/esphome-docs-hugo/content/components/light/lvgl.md

 The `lvgl` light platform creates a light from an LVGL widget and requires {{< docref "/components/lvgl/index" "LVGL" >}} to be configured.

-Supported widget is [`led`]({{< ref "components/lvgl/widgets#lvgl-widget-led" >}}).
+Supported widget is :ref:`lvgl-widget-led`.
 A single light supports only a single widget; in other words, it's not possible to have multiple widgets associated with a single ESPHome light component.

 ## Configuration variables: